 Here in the Parenting Tips and Advice section of our website, we share articles designed to increase awareness and understanding of issues relevant to parents of adolescents experiencing behavioral challenges or emotional distress.
 We focus on topics related to the treatment of and recovery from significant mental health issues such as substance use and mood disorders, but we also include general resource articles on a wide variety of topics.
 From education trends to new mindfulness techniques to self-care tips that help keep you balanced while your teen is in treatment, our goal is to offer resources in an open, honest, and direct manner you won’t find anywhere else online.

 We strive to give you the best information available, supported by the latest research in our field.
 We shy away from using this part of our site as an endless serialized commercial for our treatment centers.

 We’re going to break that trend in this article, however, and talk about ourselves.
 We’re inspired by a lecture presented at a conference for mental health professionals.
-This presentation was so well-received we thought you might like to spend a few minutes getting a deeper understanding of how we apply Dialectical Behavioral Therapy (DBT) at Evolve, and more specifically, how we use it to help teens in our residential programs.
+This presentation was so well-received we thought you might like to spend a few minutes getting a deeper understanding of how we apply Dialectical Behavior Therapy (DBT) at Evolve, and more specifically, how we use it to help teens in our residential programs.

 How We Do It

 Evolve Treatment programs focus on changing behavior.
-Our primary therapeutic model is Dialectical Behavioral Therapy – DBT for short.
+Our primary therapeutic model is Dialectical Behavior Therapy – DBT for short.
 DBT is the backbone of our treatment process because we’ve found it works for a wide range of issues.
 We’re not the only ones who recognize its value and versatility: decades of clinical research prove the effectiveness of DBT.
 When applied properly, DBT can help adolescents struggling with mood disorders, self-harming behaviors, out-of-control behavior, and alcohol/substance abuse disorders, and more.

 Here’s a concise summary of why we use DBT at Evolve: